-The Achaemenid Empire was the successor state of the Median Empire, expanding to eventually rule over significant portions of the ancient world, which at around 500 BC stretched from the Indus Valley in the east, to Thrace and Macedon on the northeastern border of Greece and eventually controlling Egypt.
-It was unified by a complex network of roads, ruled by monarchs, to become the largest and greatest empire the world had yet seen.
+The Achaemenid Empire was the successor state of the Median Empire, expanding to eventually rule over significant portions of the ancient world.
+At around 500 BC this empire stretched from the Indus Valley in the east, to Thrace and Macedon on the northeastern border of Greece and eventually controlling Egypt.
+It was unified by a complex network of roads and ruled by monarchs (shahs), to become one of the largest and greatest empires the world had yet seen.
 By the 5th century BC the Kings of Persia were either ruling over or had subordinated territories encompassing not just all of the Persian Plateau and all of the territories formerly held by the Assyrian Empire (Mesopotamia, the Levant, Cyprus and Egypt), but beyond this all of Anatolia and the Armenia, as well as the Southern Caucasus and parts of the North Caucasus, Azerbaijan, Uzbekistan, Tajikistan, all of Bulgaria, Paeonia, Thrace and Macedonia to the north and west, most of the Black Sea coastal regions, parts of Central Asia as far as the Aral Sea, the Oxus and Jaxartes to the north and north-east, the Hindu Kush and the western Indus basin (corresponding to modern Afghanistan and Pakistan) to the far east, parts of northern Arabia to the south, and parts of northern Libya to the south-west, and parts of Oman, China, and the UAE.
-In the 5th century BC, it is estimated that 50 million, or around 45% of the world population lived in the Achaemenid Empire, which would make it the largest empire in history in terms of percentage of world population.
+In the 5th century BC, it is estimated that 50 million, or around 45% of the world population at that time lived in the Achaemenid Empire, which in terms of percentage of the world population would make it the largest empire in history.